jubayer-webdev/ProgrammingHeroWebCourse/README.md

 vercel logout
 ```

+you can also login/logout from the Vercel CLI site.

 ### Step 5: (may be optional, on this project i didn't do it )

 Set environment variable on vercel (from .env file)